Credit Card Payoff Calculator — See When You'll Be Debt Free

 Credit Card Payoff Calculator

-Credit card interest is charged monthly on your remaining balance.
-The annual rate is divided by 12 to get a monthly rate, which is applied to however much you still owe.
-This is why making only minimum payments can keep you in debt for years — most of your payment goes to interest rather than reducing the balance.
+Credit card interest is calculated monthly on your remaining balance.
+Your annual interest rate is divided by 12 to get a monthly rate — that rate is then applied to whatever you still owe.
+This means if you only make minimum payments, most of your payment goes toward interest rather than reducing your actual debt.

 FAQs